Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Introduction

 Let us then consider $\underline{\omega}=(\omega_1, \omega_2) \in \mathbb{R}_+^2$ and $\mathbb{T}_{\underline{\omega}}^2= \mathbb{R}/\omega_1\mathbb{Z} \times \mathbb{R}/\omega_2\mathbb{Z}$ the two-dimensional flat torus scaled by $\underline{\omega}$.
 If $\underline{\omega}$ satisfies

 we stipulate that the torus is {\it irrational}, otherwise that is {\it rational}.

 Let us then consider the NLS

 where $H^s(\mathbb{T}_{\underline{\omega}}^2)$ represents the $L^2$ based Sobolev space of index $s$ with norm $\|\cdot\|_s$.
 In \cite{staffilani2020stability} the third and forth authors proved that if the torus is irrational then the construction in \cite{colliander2010transfer} and \cite{carles2010energy} of solutions for which high Sobolev norms are mildly growing cannot be performed since the set of resonant frequencies is not large enough, and in particular it does not contain certain diamond configurations that are necessary as stepping stones in the dynamics of those constructions.
 Still in \cite{GG} the authors proved that if the irrationality of the torus is not too severe, namely the ratio in \eqref{irr} is {\it close} to a rational number, still the result in \cite{colliander2010transfer} is valid.
 It is clear then that the dynamics of the periodic NLS cannot simply be reduced to the dichotomy of the domain being a rational or irrational torus.
-In fact in this paper we show that if the torus is {\it far} from being rational, then the growth of any Sobolev norm cannot be faster than linear in time, see Remark \ref{linear} below.
 Going back to the paper \cite{staffilani2020stability}, it was also remarked there that in a 2D irrational torus the four-waves resonance relation among the frequencies splits into two uncoupled 1D resonance relations, one per each component of the frequency vector.
-We recall that in 1D, problem \eqref{irrNLS} is integrable, and as a consequence solutions are uniformly bounded in any Sobolev norm.
-In \cite{staffilani2020stability} it was in fact conjectured that the 1D uncoupled resonant interactions mentioned above, and the 1D integrability may be a possible explanation for the expected weaker growth of the Sobolev norms in the irrational setting.
+We recall that in 1D problem \eqref{irrNLS} is integrable, and as a consequence solutions are uniformly bounded in any Sobolev norm \cite{KST17}.
+In \cite{staffilani2020stability} it was in fact conjectured that the 1D uncoupled resonant interactions mentioned above and the 1D integrability may be a possible explanation for the expected weaker growth of the Sobolev norms in the irrational setting.
 We will go back to this conjecture later in this paper in Remark \ref{integrability}.
 This weaker growth was also reported in the polynomial upper bounds obtained in \cite{deng2019growth-only, deng2019growth}, where the authors proved that for 3D irrational tori the polynomial bounds in time have a smaller degree compared to the rational case.

 Intuitively this should not come as a surprise since the irrationality of the torus should mitigate the boundary effects when the wave solution interacts with the boundary itself.
 In a sense the relative irrationality of the periods should introduce some very faint dispersion.
 It is to be noted in fact that in $\mathbb{R}^2$, where dispersion can act without any obstacle, recent results in \cite{Dodson2016} guarantee that the solution $\psi$ of \eqref{irrNLS} scatters in any $H^s$ norm for $s\geq 0$, and hence any Sobolev norm of solution $\psi$ is uniformly bounded in time.